xiaos799/lab-inferential-statistics-anova/readme.md

 ### Context

 Suppose you are working as an analyst in a microprocessor chip manufacturing plant.
 You have been given the task of analyzing a plasma etching process with respect to changing Power (in Watts) of the plasma beam.
 Data was collected and provided to you to conduct statistical analysis and check if changing the power of the plasma beam has any effect on the etching rate by the machine.
 You will conduct ANOVA and check if there is any difference in the mean etching rate for different levels of power.
-You can find the data in the repo here
+You can find the data `anova_lab_data.xlsx` file in the `files_for_lab` folder

 - State the null hypothesis
 - State the alternate hypothesis